 AI, decoded.

-A weekly reading list and career-impact analysis for people who need to understand what AI is actually doing to their work.
+A weekly reading list, career-impact analysis, and in-depth AI explainers for people who need to understand what AI is actually doing to their work.

 The Reading List.